reidjc/cursor_19/LIVENESS_FALLBACK_PLAN.md

 *   The performance overhead of continuous yaw tracking during the fallback phase is acceptable.
 *   Yaw angle interpretation (degrees vs. radians, sign convention for left/right) from the chosen iOS framework can be determined and aligned with the logic.

-## 5. Implementation Steps
+## 5. Implementation & Testing Phases (PoC)

-1.  **Yaw Data Source:**
+This implementation will proceed in phases, with manual testing after each phase to validate functionality before proceeding.

+### Phase 1: Yaw Data Acquisition & Validation

+**Implementation:**
-    *   Investigate `cursor_19`'s `ViewController`, `LivenessChecker`, or related classes (`ARSessionDelegate` / `Vision` handlers) to confirm how/if head pose (specifically yaw) is currently accessed.
+1. Investigate `cursor_19`'s `ViewController`, `LivenessChecker`, or related classes (`ARSessionDelegate` / `Vision` handlers) to confirm how/if head pose (specifically yaw) is currently accessed.
-    *   If not available, implement yaw tracking using `ARKit` (`ARFaceAnchor`) or `Vision` (`VNDetectFaceRectanglesRequest` + `VNFaceObservation`).
+2. If not available, implement yaw tracking using `ARKit` (`ARFaceAnchor.transform`) or `Vision` (`VNDetectFaceRectanglesRequest` + `VNFaceObservation`).
 Prefer `ARKit` if already in use for depth data.
-    *   Determine the yaw angle unit (radians/degrees) and sign convention.
-Add conversion if necessary.
+3. Determine the yaw angle unit (radians/degrees) and sign convention provided by the chosen framework.
+Add conversion to degrees if necessary, ensuring positive degrees mean head turned left (user's perspective) and negative means head turned right, consistent with the planned logic.

-2.  **Challenge Logic Implementation:**
+4. Temporarily log the calculated yaw angle to the console during the liveness test phase.

+**Manual Testing (Phase 1):**
+1. Build and run the app on a device.
+2. Start the liveness test.
+3. Observe the console logs.
+4. Turn your head left: Verify that the logged yaw angle increases (becomes more positive).
+5. Turn your head right: Verify that the logged yaw angle decreases (becomes more negative).
+6. Look straight ahead: Verify the logged yaw angle is close to 0.
+7. Confirm the angles are logged frequently and appear stable.

+### Phase 2: Core Challenge Logic Implementation

+**Implementation:**
-    *   Create Swift equivalents for the Android `ChallengeType` enum (with only `.turnLeft`, `.turnRight`) and the `ChallengeState` data structure (to track `p1Detected`, `p2Detected`, `p3Detected`, `p1p2Array`, `p2p3Array`, `passed`, etc.).
+1. Create Swift equivalents for the Android `ChallengeType` enum (with only `.turnLeft`, `.turnRight`) and the `ChallengeState` data structure (to track `p1Detected`, `p2Detected`, `p3Detected`, `p1p2Array`, `p2p3Array`, `passed`, etc.).
-    *   Create a new Swift class, e.g., `HeadTurnChallengeProcessor`.
+2. Create a new Swift class: `HeadTurnChallengeProcessor`.
-    *   Port the core logic from `FaceProcessor.handleHeadChallenge` and its helper functions (`areArraysIdenticallyOrdered`, `isArrayDirectionallyCorrect`, `averageDifference`) into `HeadTurnChallengeProcessor`.
-Adapt for Swift syntax and the identified iOS yaw data source.
+3. Port the core logic from the Android `liveness` project's `FaceProcessor.handleHeadChallenge` and its helper functions (`areArraysIdenticallyOrdered`, `isArrayDirectionallyCorrect`, `averageDifference`) into `HeadTurnChallengeProcessor`.
+Adapt for Swift syntax.
-    *   Implement methods in `HeadTurnChallengeProcessor` like `startChallenge(type: ChallengeType)` and `process(yaw: Float)` -> `ChallengeResult?` (returning `.pass`, `.fail`, or `nil` if ongoing).

-3.  **Integration into Liveness Flow:**
+4. Implement methods in `HeadTurnChallengeProcessor`:
+    *   `startChallenge(type: ChallengeType)`: Resets state and sets the target challenge.
+    *   `process(yaw: Float)` -> `ChallengeResult?`: Takes a yaw angle (in degrees, matching Phase 1's output), updates the internal state machine (P1/P2/P3 detection, array population), performs verification checks if P3 is reached, and returns `.pass`, `.fail`, or `nil` (ongoing).
+Define a simple `ChallengeResult` enum (`pass`, `fail`, `inProgress`, `timeout`).
+    *   `reset()`: Clears the state.

+**Manual Testing (Phase 2):**
+*   **Requires temporary test harness code:** Add temporary buttons or controls in the UI to:
+    *   Trigger `startChallenge(.turnLeft)` or `startChallenge(.turnRight)` on the processor instance.
+    *   Manually input yaw angle values (e.g., via a slider or text field) and feed them to `process(yaw:)`.
+    *   Display the result (`pass`, `fail`, `inProgress`) returned by `process(yaw:)`.
+    *   Display the internal state (P1/P2/P3 detected, array contents).
+*   **Test Scenarios:**
+    1.  **Turn Left Success:** Start `turnLeft`.
+Input yaw sequence: 0, -2, 3 (P1 detected), 10, 20, 26 (P2 detected), 15, 10, 4 (P3 detected).
+Verify result becomes `.pass`.
+Check arrays for reasonable content and verification logic outcome.
+    2.  **Turn Right Success:** Start `turnRight`.
+Input yaw sequence: 0, 2, -3 (P1 detected), -10, -20, -28 (P2 detected), -15, -10, -4 (P3 detected).
+Verify result becomes `.pass`.
+    3.  **Failure (Wrong Turn):** Start `turnLeft`.
+Input yaw sequence: 0, -10, -20.
+Verify result remains `inProgress` or potentially transitions to a specific `.fail(reason: .wrongDirection)` state if implemented.
+    4.  **Failure (Insufficient Turn):** Start `turnLeft`.
+Input yaw sequence: 0, 5, 10, 15, 10, 5.
+Verify P2 is never detected, result remains `inProgress`.
+(Timeout would handle this in full integration).
+    5.  **Failure (No Return):** Start `turnLeft`.
+Input yaw sequence: 0, 5, 10, 28, 30, 28.
+Verify P3 is never detected, result remains `inProgress`.
+    6.  **Failure (Static Pose):** Start `turnLeft`.
+Input sequence simulating holding the head steady after P1, P2, or P3.
+Verify verification checks fail (e.g., identical sorted arrays, non-distinct average differences).

+### Phase 3: Integration into Liveness Flow & UI

+**Implementation:**
+1. Remove temporary logging and test harnesses from Phase 1 & 2.
-    *   Modify the class responsible for the liveness test state (`LivenessChecker` or `TestResultManager`).
+2. Instantiate `HeadTurnChallengeProcessor` within the appropriate class managing the liveness test (`LivenessChecker` or `TestResultManager`).
-    *   Add states for `fallbackChallengeIssued`, `fallbackChallengeTracking`.
+3. Modify the liveness test state machine: Add states like `fallbackChallengeInstructing`, `fallbackChallengeTracking`.
-    *   In the logic where the fallback to hardcoded thresholds currently happens (after 5s timeout with face detected):
+4. Integrate the challenge trigger: In the logic where the fallback to hardcoded thresholds currently occurs (after 5s timeout with face detected):
-        *   Instead of hardcoded checks, randomly select `ChallengeType.turnLeft` or `.turnRight`.
+    *   Randomly select `ChallengeType.turnLeft` or `.turnRight`.
-        *   Instantiate/reset `HeadTurnChallengeProcessor`.
+    *   Call `HeadTurnChallengeProcessor.startChallenge(type:)`.
-        *   Start the 10-second challenge timer.
+    *   Start a 10-second challenge timer.
-        *   Update the UI to display the challenge instruction.
+    *   Update the UI to display the instruction ("Turn Head Left" / "Turn Head Right").
-        *   Transition state to `fallbackChallengeIssued`.
+    *   Transition state to `fallbackChallengeInstructing` (allow a brief moment for user to read).
+Then transition to `fallbackChallengeTracking`.
-    *   In the main frame processing loop (e.g., `ARSessionDelegate` or `Vision` completion handler):
+5. Integrate yaw processing: In the main frame processing loop (`ARSessionDelegate` / `Vision` handler):
-        *   If in `fallbackChallengeIssued` or `fallbackChallengeTracking` state:
+    *   If in `fallbackChallengeTracking` state:
-            *   Extract the current yaw angle.
+        *   Get the yaw angle (from Phase 1 work).
         *   Feed it to `HeadTurnChallengeProcessor.process(yaw:)`.
         *   Handle the result:
-                *   If `.pass`: Stop timer, update UI (Success), set final liveness result to success.
+            *   If `.pass`: Stop timer, update UI ("Success!"), set final liveness result to `success`, transition out of fallback states.
-                *   If `.fail`: Stop timer, update UI (Failed), set final liveness result to failure/spoof.
+            *   If `.fail`: Stop timer, update UI ("Challenge Failed"), set final liveness result to `failure`/`spoof`, transition out.
-                *   If `nil`: Continue tracking.
+            *   If `nil` / `.inProgress`: Continue.
-            *   Check the challenge timer; if expired: Update UI (Timeout/Failed), set final liveness result to failure/spoof.
+        *   Check the 10s timer; if expired: Call `HeadTurnChallengeProcessor.reset()`, stop timer, update UI ("Timeout"), set final liveness result to `failure`/`spoof`, transition out.
-            *   Handle face tracking loss: If face is lost during the challenge, treat as failure.
+        *   Handle face tracking loss: If the underlying face tracking fails during the challenge, treat as `.fail`.

-4.  **UI Updates:**
+6. UI Updates:
-    *   Modify the `ViewController` or relevant UI code.
+    *   Implement the actual `UILabel` or view to show challenge instructions.
+    *   Implement UI feedback for challenge success, failure, or timeout.

+**Manual Testing (Phase 3):**
+1. Perform the liveness test enrollment if needed (to use personalized thresholds initially).
+2. Start the liveness test.
+3.  **Deliberately fail the initial depth check:** Hold the device still or use a method known to fail the depth checks but keep the face detected (e.g., presenting a photo *if* the depth check is the primary differentiator).
+Verify the fallback challenge is triggered after 5 seconds.
-    *   Add UI elements (e.g., a `UILabel`) to display challenge instructions ("Turn Head Left", "Turn Head Right").
+4. Observe the UI instruction ("Turn Head Left" or "Turn Head Right").
-    *   Update the UI to show challenge status (e.g., progress indicator, success/failure message).
+5.  **Test Success:** Perform the requested head turn correctly (turn, then return towards center) within 10 seconds.
+Verify the UI shows "Success!" and the final test result is positive.
+Repeat for both Left and Right challenges.
+6.  **Test Failure (Timeout):** Trigger the challenge but do not move your head.
+Verify the UI shows "Timeout" or "Failed" after 10 seconds and the final test result is negative.
+7.  **Test Failure (Wrong Turn):** Trigger "Turn Left", but turn your head right.
+Verify the UI shows "Challenge Failed" and the final test result is negative.
+Repeat for the "Turn Right" challenge.
+8.  **Test Failure (Insufficient Turn):** Trigger "Turn Left", but only turn slightly (e.g., 10 degrees) and return.
+Verify the UI shows "Challenge Failed" (likely via timeout in this PoC) and the final test result is negative.
+9.  **Test Failure (No Return):** Trigger "Turn Left", turn fully (>25 degrees), but *keep* your head turned.
+Verify the UI shows "Timeout" or "Failed" after 10 seconds and the final test result is negative.
+10. **Test Face Loss:** Trigger the challenge, start turning, then move the phone so the face is no longer detected.
+Verify the challenge fails immediately.
+11. Observe overall flow and UI responsiveness.

 ## 6. Build Steps

 *   Build the `cursor_19` project using Xcode as usual.
 *   Ensure any new Swift files (`HeadTurnChallengeProcessor`, etc.) are added to the target membership.

+// Delete the following section entirely:
-## 7. Testing Strategy
+// ## 7.
+Testing Strategy ... (all content within this section)

-1.  **Unit Tests:**
-    *   Create unit tests for `HeadTurnChallengeProcessor`:
-        *   Test P1, P2, P3 detection logic with various yaw sequences and thresholds.
-        *   Test the array verification checks (`areArraysIdenticallyOrdered`, `isArrayDirectionallyCorrect`, `averageDifference`) with edge cases (empty arrays, static poses, correct sequences, incorrect sequences).
-        *   Test the `process(yaw:)` function for correct state transitions and result reporting.
-2.  **Integration Tests:**
-    *   Verify the fallback mechanism triggers correctly (only after 5s timeout *with* a face detected using personalized thresholds).
-    *   Verify the random selection between "Turn Left" and "Turn Right".
-    *   Verify UI updates correctly display instructions and results.
-    *   Verify the 10-second timeout triggers a failure.
-    *   Verify face loss during the challenge triggers a failure.
-    *   Verify the final liveness result is correctly set based on challenge outcome (Pass/Fail/Timeout).
-3.  **Manual Tests:**
-    *   Perform the liveness test enrollment.
-    *   Perform the liveness test and deliberately fail the initial depth check (e.g., hold a photo) to trigger the fallback.
-    *   Test completing the "Turn Left" challenge correctly.
-    *   Test completing the "Turn Right" challenge correctly.
-    *   Test failing by turning the wrong way.
-    *   Test failing by not turning enough.
-    *   Test failing by turning too slowly (timeout).
-    *   Test failing by turning correctly but not returning towards the center.
-    *   Test under different lighting conditions.
-    *   Test with different devices if possible.
-    *   Observe UI feedback throughout the process.